Plan your visit to the British Museum

 The Great Court isn’t just circulation space — it’s the building’s reset button.
 Most people photograph the roof and keep moving, but it’s worth pausing long enough to understand how the former Reading Room sits inside it and how every major route branches from here.
 That mental map saves time later, especially when the museum starts feeling repetitive or crowded.

-Where to find it: At the center of the museum, immediately beyond the main entrance.
+Where to find it: At the centre of the museum, immediately beyond the main entrance.

 Facilities and accessibility